Have you or a loved one

 On this web site you'll find links to resources available on the Internet, information on research being undertaken at the University of Massachusetts Medical School and the UMass Memorial Cancer Center of Excellence, links to news stories about the struggle as well as information on fundraising events and how you can support research to bring the kinds of advances needed to conquer this underfunded disease.

 In 2016, pancreatic cancer moved from the fourth leading cause of cancer-related death in the U.S. to the third, surpassing breast cancer.
 Each year, more than 53,000 Americans will be diagnosed with pancreatic cancer, and 43,000 will die making pancreatic cancer more deadly than prostate and breast cancer.
 Seventy-one percent of patients will die within the first year of diagnosis.
 Pancreatic cancer is the only major cancer with a five-year relative survival rate in the single digits, at just 8 percent.
 While overall cancer incidence and death rates are declining, the incidence and death rates for pancreatic cancer are increasing.
 Pancreatic cancer is projected to move past colorectal cancer to become the second leading cause of cancer-related death in the United States around 2020.

 The Cancer Research Center at the University of Massachusetts Medical School in Worcester has accepted the challenge of pancreatic cancer research and to use that research to help patients as soon as possible — with pancreatic cancer there is no time to wait.

 Alliance funds clinical trials program

-Money raised by the Alliance is being used to fund a dedicated pancreatic cancer clinical trials program at UMass and to support research through the international Pancreatic Cancer Research Team (www.pcrt.org) to open clinical trials at UMass.
+Money raised by the PCA is being used to fund a dedicated pancreatic cancer clinical trials program at UMass and to support research through the international Pancreatic Cancer Research Team (www.pcrt.org) to open clinical trials at UMass.
 Click here to see how you can help.